Genocs/Genocs.github.io/index.md

----
-title: "Welcome to Genocs"
----

-The Idea
+Welcome to Genocs - GitHub pages
 ===

-This site is hosted on Github and built with Github pages.

-The main scope of documentation is to recap what I learned from participating to the development of many different project during years.
-Each project provides a lot of insight coming both from both positive and negative side.

-Starting from that I decided to describe some of the main topic required to convert an idea into a software product.
+This repo is intended to recap the main steps required to convert an idea into a software product.

-### How Design Implement and Delivery a software product
-This process is not straightforward ever.
+This process it is not straightforward ever.
 There are a lot of variables and these variables, often, are not clear at the beginning.
-Besides that, aims and targets change during the ***path***, and this happens without evaluating the impact of the changes on the entire ecosystem.
+Besides that, aims and targets could change during the ‘path’.
+Often this happens without evaluating the impact of the changes on the entire ecosystem.

-To design a product and implement it as software project it is necessary to have a clear and deeply knowledge of different areas.
-Interdisciplinary skills are required.
-It is required mastering Technologies, Tools, people and foremost: **the right mindset**.
+To design a product and to implement it correctly, as software project it is necessary to have a clear and deeply knowledge of different areas, technologies, tools, and foremost, the right mindset.

 ## Golden Rules
-Before starting to do anything, do not forget to apply these general golden rules!
+Before starting to do anything, don't forget to apply these general purpose golden rules!

 - DRY (Don't repeat yourself)
 - KISS (Keep It Simple Stupid)